-I am currently the Principal Investigator for an AHRC-funded project called 'Reimagining the Restoration'.
+I was the Principal Investigator for project called 'Reimagining the Restoration', which was funded by the AHRC in the academic year 2022-23, with activities still ongoing.
 The project explores the impact of Pepys's diary since it was first published in the nineteenth century, tracing the ways it has been used in historical novels, in drama, and in teaching history.

 My research is in seventeenth- and eighteenth-century literature and history, with particular interests in reading habits, political writing, and sociability.

 Much of my work centres on Samuel Pepys (1633-1703), who is most famous for the diary he kept during the 1660s.
 My monograph, Samuel Pepys and his Books (OUP, 2015), examined reading practices, collecting, and the exchange of information in the later seventeenth century.
 I have also edited a new selection of Samuel Pepys’s Diary for Everyman, based on the text of the diary edited by Robert Latham and William Matthews.
 This is the first annotated selection of the diary and the first edition of any kind to translate Pepys's polyglot (a.k.a. the rude bits).